manicmaniac/sips-js-api/README.md

 An unofficial documentation of `sips`'s JavaScript API.

+This documentation is written based on the specification of macOS Monterey.

 ## What's sips?

 If you are using macOS, you already have it in `/usr/bin/sips`.